pyokagan/CS2103AUG2016-T11-C4-main/docs/UserGuide.md

 ### <a name="adde">Adding an event: `add`</a>

-Adds an event with specific starting date, starting time and ending date, ending time to TaskTracker.
+Adds an event with specific starting date, starting time, and ending date, ending time to TaskTracker.

 Format:
 ```